austinzheng/Cormorant/README.md

 **Creating and using a macro**

 - ``(defmacro my-when [predicate then-do] `(if ~predicate ~then-do nil))``, then `(my-when (= 1 1) "good")` or `(my-when (= 1 2) (do (print "this shouldn't show up") "bad"))`

-### Debugging

-Note that running (or profiling) Lambdatron in Xcode will open the REPL up in a new instance of Terminal.app, rather than in Xcode's built-in console.
-If you wish to debug, after starting Lambdatron, go to the Debug menu in Xcode --> Attach to Process, and then choose the process named "Lambdatron" (it should show up under "Likely Targets").

-### Profiling

-Unfortunately profiling is a little more cumbersome to set up.
-After you've chosen which Instrument you want to use, you have to click the red Record button, then wait half a second, then click on the dropdown list that says "Terminal.app" and select "Lambdatron" from the "System Processes" section.
-Then press the square Stop button, and press it again to begin recording in earnest.

-The current Xcode scheme is set to build an optimized version of Lambdatron when profiling (and a debug version when running normally).
-There is a significant performance difference between the two versions, be aware.

 ### Current Limitations